c3lang/c3-web/src/content/docs/Language Fundamentals/naming.md

 C3 introduces fairly rigid naming rules to reduce ambiguity and make the language easy to parse for tools.

 As a basic rule, all identifiers are limited to a-z, A-Z, 0-9 and `_`.
 The initial character can not be a number.
-Furthermore, all identifiers are limited to 31 character.

 ### Structs, unions, enums and faults